How do I empty an Amazon S3 bucket using a lifecycle configuration rule?

 Delete expired delete markers or incomplete multipart uploads

 Amazon S3 runs lifecycle rules once every day.
-After the first time Amazon S3 runs the rules, all objects eligible for expiration are marked for deletion and you're no longer be charged for those objects.
+After the first time Amazon S3 runs the rules, all objects eligible for expiration are marked for deletion.
+You're no longer charged for objects that are marked for deletion.
 It can take a few days for the rules to run until the bucket is empty.
 This is because expiring object versions and cleaning up delete markers are asynchronous steps.
-For more information, see Understanding object expiration.
+For more information, see Expiring objects.